Indemnification Clauses: Review and Negotiate with AI

 If the provider is unwilling to agree to a fully mutual indemnification clause, the customer may consider alternative measures to balance the risk.
 For example, the customer could propose a more limited indemnification obligation for the provider, such as indemnification for intellectual property infringement claims or data privacy breaches caused by the provider's services.

-Sample Clause for Provider Position
+Sample Guidance for Provider Position

 The MSA's indemnification clause appears to only require the provider to indemnify the other party for liabilities, damages, losses, or expenses related to any breach of the agreement.
 This unilateral indemnification obligation could expose the provider to significant financial risk if the other party's actions lead to third-party claims or losses.
 Mutual indemnification, where each party agrees to indemnify the other for losses caused by their respective breaches, is a more balanced approach that better aligns the parties' interests and incentives.